 "We were young when I had my first real memory of her, even if there wasn't much to it.
 I was five or six, maybe less.
 She'd just laughed really hard at something I'd said.
 I was so focused on that sound that I didn't notice the small pond I was about to stumble into, which was unfortunate because that water was really cold."
 Toothless laughed again at my expense, purring a bit before quieting down quickly so I could continue.

 "Yeah, real funny.
 Astrid thought it was, too.
 And despite how cold I was, I couldn't help but laugh with her, because it felt like the natural thing to do."
 I stopped for a moment to chew on my slowly charring fish.
 "I have a few good memories with her, but that one stands out in my mind.
 Not that I don't appreciate them all."
 The nostalgic grin that had etched its way onto my face slowly faded, as did Toothless's smile and vocalizations.

 "Because sometimes that's all you have left of a person."
 I threw the remainder of the fish into the fire, having eaten my fill.

 "Then you shouldn't care, either."
-I whipped around when I heard that.
-I could have sworn I'd heard a voice not unlike my father's, booming and strong, but with a certain tenderness to it.
-Toothless and I were still the only ones in the cove.
+Either my mind was playing tricks on me or Toothless Cove was actually haunted, since what I heard was clearly someone's voice.
+It sounded not unlike my father's, booming and strong, but with a certain tenderness to it.
+I quickly looked around for another person, but it was obvious that Toothless and I were the only ones in the cove.

-"Well...
-Lets just go, Toothless.
-I think I'm losing my mind.
-Hearing voices.
-I did have some trouble sleeping last night...
-Maybe I'm hallucinating a little.
-A nice, long flight should take my mind off of things."
-Toothless smiled at me and beckoned to the skies.
-With a nod, I hopped into the saddle and we were off like lightning.
+"Well, that was...
+Interesting.
+Hearing random voices usually isn't a good sign, but I did have some trouble sleeping last night...
+Maybe I'm just hearing things.
+A nice, long flight should take my mind off of it."
+Toothless smiled at me and nodded before beckoning to the skies.
+With a smile myself, I hopped into the saddle and we were off like lightning.